armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-8-39.md

 ## Fixes

 * Fixed an issue where `Timeout exceeded for operation` errors occurred when running pipelines.
-This was caused by the Agent Clouddriver Plugin not subscribing to the Redis pub/sub channel in which operation requests are published.
+This was caused by the Armory Agent Clouddriver Plugin not subscribing to the Redis pub/sub channel in which operation requests are published.
 The issue was introduced in plugin version 0.8.35.

 ## Known issues